dfyockey/XSLT_PEDS/README.md

      Click the one remaining application title again to show the hidden information for the other titles.
 This feature can be useful for printing information for a single application to paper or PDF.

+  ## Upgrading to Latest Release

+     To upgrade to the latest release of XSLT_PEDS, rename or delete the current XSLT_PEDS folder and replace it by unzipping the new release zip file as described in the **Setup** section above.

   ## Tips

   1. Depending on the file manager used, you may be able to select